sauce-archives/help/docs/emulators/index.md

 		</tr>
 	</tbody>
 </table>

-(Statistics as published in the offical <a href="http://developer.android.com/about/dashboards/index.html#Platform" target="_blank" title="Android website"> Android website</a>).
+<small>(Statistics as published on the offical <a href="http://developer.android.com/about/dashboards/index.html#Platform" target="_blank" title="Android website">Android website</a>)</small>

-And here is some important info about <a href="http://developer.android.com/training/basics/supporting-devices/platforms.html" target="_blank" target="Supporting Different Platform Versions"> supporting different platform versions </a>  from the <a href="http://developer.android.com/" target="_blank" target="Android developer website">Android developer website</a>.
+Read more about <a href="http://developer.android.com/training/basics/supporting-devices/platforms.html" target="_blank" target="Supporting Different Platform Versions"> supporting different platform versions</a> on the Android developer website.

 <h3 id="features">Emulator Features</h3>
 These are the features that are available accross the different versions of our emulators:

 <table class="table emulator-table">
 	<thead>
 		<tr>